serenabertozzi/CV/README.md

 The second part was mostly focused on learning PHP, MVC framework Laravel, OOP and MySQL.
 During this time I've worked on a pairing project for a Dentist website and a group project for a Marketplace (named "Presto!").

 During this course I was introduced to Agile methodology.

+## When I'm not coding
+- 👩🏻‍💻I share my experience on my social media profiles, where I talk about being a woman in tech, fashion technologies and what I'm currently working on.
+- 👾I'm a passionate gamer, I enjoy solo adventures, creative and cozy games and multiplayer experiences.
+- 👖I enjoy thrifting or sewing accessories, I try and sew my own clothes, in general I try my best to support sustainable fashion.
+- ✈️ I travel and learn new languages, I can speak Japanese and a little bit of French and Spanish.
+I'd love to learn Korean next.